 Andy Lopata is an acclaimed professional relationships strategist, who has worked with global clients including Paypal, GlaxoSmithKline and Brother.

-He has written five books on networking and professional relationships, with his sixth book, ‘The Financial Times Guide to Mentoring’ being published in 2024.
+He has written six books on networking and professional relationships, with his sixth book, ‘The Financial Times Guide to Mentoring’ published in Spring 2024.
 He writes a regular blog for Psychology Today and has often been quoted in the media, including The Sunday Times, The Financial Times and Inc. In fact, the FT called Andy ‘one of Europe’s leading business networking strategists’ and both Forbes.com and The Independent called him ‘a true master of networking’.

 He started working in networking in 1999, and spent eight years as Managing Director of a UK networking organisation that had over 2,000 member companies.